IF ... THEN Conditions

 - The loop commands DO, REPEAT and _*filename are not permitted (see chapter "Loops").

-- In a script (where conditions will be used) RUN filename or _filename are not permitted.
+- In a script (which is where conditions will be used) RUN filename or _filename are not permitted.

 In case that THEN is followed by a comment (anything that begins with #) this will be displayed and (if logging mode is ON) written to hy.log.